Canon 1D C vs 1Ds

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 1DC indeed provides movie recording capabilities, while the 1Ds does not.
 The highest resolution format that the 1DC can use is 4K/24p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1DC and the 1Ds are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DC has a higher magnification than the one of the 1Ds (0.76x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D C and Canon 1Ds along with similar information for a selection of comparators.

 Concerning the storage of imaging data, both the 1DC and the 1Ds write their files to Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1DC features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D C and Canon EOS-1Ds and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.